JonMrowczynski/CSC213Lab1/README.md

 - [Setup
   2FA](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication)
   if it isn't already!
     - This helps to keep your GitHub account secure and out of the hands of would-be hackers!
-(This genuinely saved my butt once O_o!?).
+    - This genuinely prevented someone from Uzbekistan from getting into my GitHub account. :/
 - list your username below:

 [Username]